fcaspe/fcaspe.github.io/_pages/ddx7.md

 <i>Oscillator Ablation Test</i>

 For **Violin** and **Flute**, we observe that the models benefit from the extra degrees of freedom present with more oscillators.
-Surprisingly, for **Trumpet**, our model shows the best results with a simple 2 oscillator FM configuration, even outperforming the baseline.
+Surprisingly, for **Trumpet**, we achieve the best results with a simple 2 oscillator FM configuration, even outperforming the baseline, which suggests that good results can be obtained even with very simple configurations.

 <table>
   <tr>